NexusMutual/docs/docs/governance/protocol-improvement-proposals.md

 ## Upgrades, technical changes, use of funds

 Members can propose changes to protocol parameters and incentives, the capital model, and the pricing mechanism.
 When new products are developed, an NMPIP is shared, discussed, and voted on by members.
-All investment allocations or any use of capital pool funds require an NMPIP and vote before execution, as well.
+All investment allocations or any use of Capital Pool funds require an NMPIP and vote before execution, as well.

 The proposals are implemented via the governance process with the following quorum requirements:
 * Regular quorum (15% of total NXM supply)